primiano/perfetto-docs/docs/concepts/config.md

 and re-encode it.
-If the `DataSourceConfig` section of the trace config contains a new field that didn't exist at the time when the service was built, the service will still pass the `DataSourceConfig` through to the data source. his allows to introduced new data sources without without needing the service to know anything about them upfront.
+If the `DataSourceConfig` section of the trace config contains a new field that didn't exist at the time when the service was built, the service will still pass the `DataSourceConfig` through to the data source.
+This allows to introduced new data sources without needing the service to know anything about them upfront.

 TODO: we are aware of the fact that today extending the `DataSourceConfig` with